Skip to main content

 Common Uses of the Singapore Dollar

-• β€’Scientific research β€” expressing currency values in published studies and experimental data
+• β€’Scientific research β€” expressing currency values in published studies, experimental data, and journal articles where SI unit conventions apply

-• β€’Engineering design β€” specifying currency requirements in technical drawings and calculations
+• β€’Engineering design β€” specifying currency requirements in technical drawings, calculations, and simulation input files across metric and imperial systems

-• β€’Education β€” teaching currency concepts in physics and engineering courses
+• β€’Education β€” teaching currency concepts in physics, engineering, and applied science courses with worked examples in multiple unit systems

 Did You Know?